 Every Windows product has a lifecycle.
 The lifecycle begins when a product is released and ends when it’s no longer supported.
-And today with October 9, 2018—KB4462937 (OS Build 15063.1387) Microsoft End of support for Creators update windows 10 version 1703 (Home and Pro Editions.)
-As per Microsoft blog installing today’s cumulative update, KB4462937 bumps OS to Windows 10 build 15063.1387 that include Security updates to Internet Explorer, Windows Media Player, Microsoft Graphics Component, Microsoft Edge, Windows Kernel, Windows Storage and Filesystems, and Microsoft Scripting Engine.
+And today 13 December 2022 —KB5021233 (OS Build 19043.2364) Microsoft End of support for windows 10 version 21H1 (Home and Pro Editions.)
+It means systems running Windows 10 21H1 (also known as the May 2021 Update) will no longer receive security updates.
+As per the Microsoft blog installing today’s cumulative update, KB5021233 bumps OS to Windows 10 build 19043.2364 includes Security updates to Internet Explorer, Windows Media Player, Microsoft Graphics Component, Microsoft Edge, Windows Kernel, Windows Storage and Filesystems, and Microsoft Scripting Engine.

 Windows 10 Support Lifecycle

 Each version of Windows 10 is supported for 18 months (1 year and 6 months) from the date of release.
 The support duration for the first 2 versions was extended as a grace period, all other versions will be supported for 18 months, but Microsoft may extend them by one or two months if necessary.

 End of support refers to the date when Microsoft no longer provides automatic fixes, updates, or online technical assistance.
 This is the time to make sure you have the latest available update or service pack installed.
 Without Microsoft support, you will no longer receive security updates that can help protect your PC from harmful viruses, spyware, and other malicious software that can steal your personal information.

 Note: If you’re on Windows 10 Enterprise or Education, you don’t have to worry.
 Microsoft announced last month that currently supported versions of those SKUs will continue to be supported for 30 months.